 Viagra is a type of medication called a phosphodiesterase type 5 (PDE5) inhibitor.
-It works by relaxing the blood vessels in the penis, allowing blood to flow into the penis more easily, which causes an erection.
+It works by relaxing the blood vessels in the penis, allowing net worth blood to flow into the penis more easily, which causes an erection.
 Viagra is an oral medication that is taken approximately 30 minutes before sexual activity, and its effects can last for up to four hours.
 The medication is widely prescribed and is one of the most effective treatments for ED.

 It’s also important to consider the potential side effects of Viagra.
 The most common side effects of Viagra include headaches, flushing, indigestion, and visual changes, such as blue-tinged vision or sensitivity to light.
 These side effects are usually mild and go away after a few hours.
 However, if you experience any symptoms that persist or worsen, you should contact your doctor immediately.

 If you’re taking Viagra for the first time, it’s important to start with the lowest dose and gradually increase the dose if necessary.
 This will help you to determine the most effective dose for you while minimizing the risk of side effects.